-"And Mary said to the angel, 'How will this be, since I am a virgin?'
-And the angel answered her, 'The Holy Spirit will come upon you, and the power of the Most High will overshadow you; therefore the child to be born will be called holy - the Son of God.' " (Luke 1:34-35)
+"Then said Mary unto the angel, How shall this be, seeing I know not a man?
+And the angel answered and said unto her, The Holy Ghost shall come upon thee, and the power of the Highest shall overshadow thee: therefore also that holy thing which shall be born of thee shall be called the Son of God."
+(Luke 1:34-35)

-Mary didn't understand how all of this was supposed to happen, but she wanted to please God; so she replied, "Behold, I am the servant of the Lord; let it be to me according to your word."
+Mary didn't understand how all of this was supposed to happen, but she wanted to please God; so she replied, "BAnd Mary said, Behold the handmaid of the Lord; be it unto me according to thy word.
+And the angel departed from her."
 (Luke 1:38) After that, the angel left her alone.